microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_install.md

 Specifies the targets to pass to make.
 Defaults to "all;install".

-### SHELL

-Specifies the shell to use for running `make`.
-Useful for environments where the default shell might not be compatible with the makefiles.

 ### OPTIONS

 Additional options to pass to `make` during the build.